Commission only for success!

-If your Vueling flight has been impacted, you may be entitled to up to 600 Euros in compensation for the delayed or cancelled flight.
+If your Vueling flight has been impacted, you may be entitled to compensation for the delayed or cancelled flight.
 We make it easy to check to see if you are eligible for flight delay compensation from Vueling, and many other airlines too.

 Claiming Flight Delay Compensation From Vueling

 Claiming your compensation is easy and low cost with refund.me.
 We take care of pursuing the delay or cancellation compensation claim directly with Vueling, and even taking them to court on your behalf if necessary.
-We work on a “No Win, No Fee” principle, and with our low commission of 25 percent of the flight delay compensation amount, you have nothing to lose!
+We work on a “No Win, No Fee” principle, so you have nothing to lose!